 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working to keep walk-in loading and ground-throw paths shared.
+Set the swing-door end of the bin facing the eave to keep the walk-in loading and ground-throw on one path.

 Surface protection